wlcg-soc-wg/pocketsoc/README.md

 		- Create index pattern -\>
 		- Discover -\>
 		- For example, choose fields of interest
-- Use  `docker exec -it client bash` to access the client container and access the traffic sources.
+- Use  `./pocketsoc_attach client` to access the client container and access the traffic sources.

 ### Troubleshooting